ethanholter/ethanholter/README.md

 - Hi, my name is Ethan Holter
-- Im a highschool senior from Johnston IA
+- Im an freshman at the University of Iowa pursuing a degree in Computer Science and Engineering
-- I have experience with javascript, java, and python
+- I have experience with Javascript, Java, and Python
-- I can be reached at holterethan@gmail.com
+- I can be reached at eholter@uiowa.edu